JesseHouse/SpectralCore-Accelerator-128-256-320/README.md

 Star/fork if you simulate.
 Contributions: Faster integrators?
 PRs welcome.

 256 and 320 in the works.
-If you would like to contribute or just by me a coffee https://paypal.me/rhouse84
+If you would like to contribute or just buy me a coffee https://paypal.me/rhouse84

 ## License
 MIT — Do your worst.